atchoo78/QRCodesMacOS/README.md

 # QR codes on macOS using Swift 5
-#### This is forked from github.com/cristhianleonli/QRCodesMacOS

 Example usage.
 It creates a QR code given text, quality, size, and color parameters.
+It also demonstrates how to parse and validate the generated QR code as soon as it's generated.

 ```swift